pradeepkrisopia/db-itemcounter/README.md

 ```
 let counterObject= require('db-itemcounter')('albert-dev');
 ```
+* IMPORTANT - always get the table name from the .env file variable and avoid hardcoding table name.

 2. then use getCount function to get the count of the specific module, category for a tenantId